oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_X11_Requirements.md

 X servers export the EDID inormation typically in the “XFree86\_DDC\_EDID1\_RAWDATA” and “XFree86\_DDC\_EDID2\_RAWDATA” atom.
-If there are more monitors connected to the root window, the following atoms get a underscore and the Xinerama screen number appended, like in
+If there are more monitors connected to the root window, the following atoms get a underscore and the monitor number appended, like in

 ### Example